caripizza/lab-04-guess-or-hang/LAB.md

-# Create an interactive Guess or Hang ("Hang Person") game

-Create a word guessing game that:

-1. Randomly selects a word from a list of words
+1. Randomly selects a word from a list of words **f loadWord()**
-1. Shows line blanks for each letter of the word that was selected
+1. Shows line blanks for each letter of the word that was selected **DONE**
 1. Allows the users to enter one letter "guess" at a time.
-    1. If the guess is correct, show all occurances of that letter in the word
+    1. If the guess is correct, show all occurrences of that letter in the word
     1. If the guess is incorrect, add a body part to the gallows
 1. Keep track of guessed letters
 1. If the user guesses all of the letters in the word, let them know they have "won"